dean2015/gs-simple/README.md

 gs-simple is a general java lib for some useful logic or module.

-The following function will be added one by one in future, and it is under developing.
+The following functions will be added one by one in future, and they are all under developing.

+0. A base project with some useful utils (Done)
 1. Event bus (Under dev)
 2. A cluster module (Plan)
 3. Remote event bus based on the cluster module (Plan)